Published on May 3, 2022

 Vibration plates and machines can send different types of vibrations.

 Vertical vibrations move straight up and down.
-It’s most commonly used for fitness purposes, muscle building, or osteoporosis treatment.
-It’s the strongest type of vibration therapy and it’s recommended for active users.
+It’s most commonly used for fitness, muscle building, or osteoporosis treatment.
+It’s the most vital type of vibration therapy, and it’s recommended for active users.
 Vertical vibrations might be too intense for neuropathy patients and could be harmful.

 Oscillating vibrations are best for people who want to start exercising, stimulate their body and muscles, lose fat, and burn calories.
 The vibrations oscillate and mobilize the core muscles to find balance.